stve/tophat/README.md

 ## Browser Conditionals

-TopHat can generate a lot of different browser conditional comments as well:
+TopHat can generate a lot of different browser conditional comments:

     ie_5_conditional do
       stylesheet_link_tag 'ie'